mblsha/cpm22/docs-new/bdos.md

 ## 2) Global state the code maintains (named like the assembly)

-I’ll describe these as globals (they’re literally bytes/words in BDOS memory):
+The fields below are globals in BDOS memory, kept here with the assembly names:

 ```pseudocode
 # Console editing / echo state